giannilmbd/dynare/doc/manual/source/the-configuration-file.rst

 with the ``parallel_use_psexec=false`` option.

     1. Write a configuration file containing the options you want.
-A mimimum working example setting up a cluster consisting of two local CPU cores that allows for e.g. running two Monte Carlo Markov Chains in parallel is shown below.
+A minimum working example setting up a cluster consisting of two local CPU cores that allows for e.g. running two Monte Carlo Markov Chains in parallel is shown below.
-    2. Save the configuration file somwhere.
+    2. Save the configuration file somewhere.
 The name and file ending do not matter if you are providing it with the ``conffile`` command line option.
-The only restrictions are that the path must be a valid filename, not contain non-alpha-numeric characters, and not contain any whitespaces.
+The only restrictions are that the path must be a valid filename, not contain non-alpha-numeric characters, and not contain any whitespace.
 For the configuration file to be accessible without providing an explicit path at the command line, you must save it under the name ``dynare.ini`` into your user account’s ``Application